caa1211/ios-rottenTomatoes/README.md

 - [X] Customize the navigation bar.
 - [X] Add a tab bar for Box Office and DVD.
 - [X] Add a search bar: pretty simple implementation of searching against the existing table view data.
+- [ ] Implement segmented control to switch between list view and grid view

 #### Additional
-- [X] Customize navigation back button
+- [X] Must use Cocoapods
-- [X] The synopsis in the detail view can be scrolling
+- [X] Asynchronous image downloading must be implemented using the UIImageView category in the AFNetworking library.

 ### Walkthrough
 ![Video Walkthrough](preview_basic.gif)